Decisions. They’re the difference between where you are now and where you could be.

 Research has shown that emotions play a crucial role in decision-making processes, often influencing our choices more significantly than we realize.

-- Get to know yourself: What’s really driving your decision?
+- What’s really driving your strategy?

 Balancing your head and your heart is the secret sauce of great decision-making.